Erk-Vural/Java_Articles/repository-controller/README.md

 ### Spring @Controller Annotation

-This annotation is a specilazed @Component annotation and a classic MVC controller it is typically use @Controller with
+This annotation is a specilazed @Component annotation and a classic MVC controller it is typically @Controller used with
 @RequestMapping annotation for request handling methods.

 ```java